SWAMP ANGEL

 This book could be used to introduce Science or Socal Studies lessons to discuss The Great Smoky Mountains, The Montana Shortgrass Prairie and even to introduce astronomy lessons about the stars and the universe.

-Pair this picture book with Lester and Pinkney's JOHN HENRY for a gigantic tall-tale celebration.
+Pair this picture book with Lester and Pinkney's JOHN HENRY for a

 Another must read is DUST DEVIL, an entertaining companion to SWAMP ANGEL also written by Anne Isaacs and illustrated by Paul Zelinsky.